Grasmere (village)

 Grasmere is a village and former civil parish, now in the parish of Lakes, in the Westmorland and Furness district of Cumbria, England, and situated in the centre of the Lake District and named after its adjacent lake.
 Grasmere lies within the historic county of Westmorland.
 The Ambleside and Grasmere ward had an estimated population of 4,592 in 2019.
-William and Dorothy Wordsworth, the 'Lake Poets', lived in Grasmere for 14 years and called it "the loveliest spot that man hath ever found."
+William and Dorothy Wordsworth, two of the 'Lake Poets', lived in Grasmere for 14 years and called it "the loveliest spot that man hath ever found."

 Toponymy

 One possibility is "the lake (mere) flanked by grass."
 Although early spellings with "Grys-" or "Gris(s)-" might suggest Old Norse "griss", meaning "young pig" as the first element, evidence points to the Old English/Old Norse "gres", meaning grass, with the modern form influenced by Standard English.
 The medial "-s(s)e-" may, as suggested by Ekwall, point to the Old Norse "gres-saer" or "grass-lake" as the original name.
 The element "mere" refers to a still extant word meaning "lake" or "pool".